Last week I published a post stating the reasons why snowboarding is better than skiing – a little bit in jest.

 If you prefer a more sedate entry into your snow-sport and don’t like the idea of crashing through the snow then maybe you should ski – although you will still fall learning to ski and those falls are often a lot more awkward looking and less graceful.

-Check out this article in the guardian for more on skiing vs snowboarding.
+Check out the following for some other takes on the question of skiing vs snowboarding:

 Whilst you would suspect that with all those falls that snowboarding is more dangerous than skiing then you might want to reconsider.

 In fact, whilst snowboarders do get more injuries more often, they tend to be less serious injuries.

 When I was a kid I skied a couple of times and though snowboarding was only a relatively new sport back then I definitely envied those on snowboards.

 I remember one particular school trip a year or so after the last time I had skied and was really looking forward to getting on a snowboard – only to be thwarted by our school only allowing skiing.